fxiangecon/fxiangecon.github.io/content/teaching/_index.md

     - voted for the ***Graduate Teaching Assistant of the Year***

 #### **Master Level**
-- Macroeconomics Theory for Finance, 2024
+- Macroeconomics Theory for Finance, Winter 2024

 #### **Undergraduate Level**
-- Advanced Macroeconomics I, 2024
+- Advanced Macroeconomics I, Fall 2024